jpweldon/Cryptocurrency_Stock_Correlation/README.md

 'git clone https://github.com/jpweldon/Coin_The_Tweet.git'

-Run the coin_the_tweet.ipynb program.
+Open the Resources folder and data_cleanup.ipynb file within.

+Examine the summary data, statistics, and analysis contained within the file.

+Open the Data_Exploration folder and data_exploration.ipynb file within.

 Examine the statistics, charts, and analysis contained within the file.

+Open the Data_Analysis folder and data_analysis.ipynb file within.

+Examine the summary data, statistics, charts, and analysis contained within the file.
 We have included analysis outlining the significance.

 ---